 H+H Blog

 Feeling HIP?
-Get to Know the Baroque String Instruments
+A Guide to Baroque String Instruments

 By John Tamilio III, Ph.D.
 The Handel and Haydn Society has been a leading player in the Boston music scene for over 200 years, but for the past four decades—since the arrival of former Artistic Director Christopher Hogwood in 1986—it has been in the vanguard of ensuring the early music capital of North America has …